goodenoughllc/policies/ccpa.md

 Please see the “Your rights with respect to your information” section of our Policy above for information about the additional rights you have with respect to your personal information under California law and how to exercise them.

 Retention of Your Personal Information.
-Please see the “Retention Of Your Information” section belowof our Privacy Policy for more information.
+Please see the “Retention Of Your Information” section in our [Privacy Policy](../privacy/) for more information.

 ## Shine the Light Disclosure